Syn-axe/solid-guacamole/_articles/independent-contractor-vs-employee.md

 <div class="quick-answer">
   <p class="quick-answer-label">Quick Answer</p>
   <p>Whether a worker is an employee or a Contractor depends on the legal character of the relationship between the parties.
 The method used to determine that legal character depends on the applicable legal framework.
 While Australian legislation adopts different approaches for particular purposes, employment status for the purposes of the common law and the <a href="https://www.austlii.edu.au/cgi-bin/viewdb/au/legis/cth/consol_act/fwa2009114/"><em>Fair Work Act 2009</em></a> (Cth) is determined by applying either the <strong>common law test</strong> or the <strong>statutory whole-of-relationship test</strong>.
-Although each test adopts a different approach, both commonly examine indicia including the level of control exercised, the worker's degree of independence, the allocation of commercial risk, whether the worker is operating an independent business, and the rights and obligations between the parties.</p>
+Although each test adopts a different approach, both commonly examine indicia including the level of control exercised, the worker's degree of independence, the allocation of commercial risk, whether the worker is operating an independent business and the rights and obligations between the parties.</p>
 </div>

 ## Introduction